 - Changes to one VM do not necessarily need the whole system to be retested

-- One VM can be re-started independently of the whole system, minimising the downtime of other (un-related) functions on the same ECU
+- One VM can be re-started independently of the whole system, minimizing the downtime of other (un-related) functions on the same ECU

-The RH850/U2x high performance Microcontroller product lines for next generation Zone/Integration-ECUs support a rich set of embedded HW key-features which are specific for Zone-applications, such as Hypervisor HW-support, Quality-of-Service (U2B only), Safety & Security functions to enable freedom from interference.
-On top, a high-performance NoC (Network on Chip) structure can ensure real-time behavior of each individually integrated application concerning peripheral and memory access.
+The RH850/U2x high-performance microcontroller product lines for next-generation Zone/Integration ECUs support a rich set of embedded hardware key features that are specific for Zone applications, such as Hypervisor hardware support, Quality-of-Service (U2B only), safety and security functions to enable freedom from interference.
+On top, a high-performance Network-on-Chip (NoC) structure can ensure the real-time behavior of each individually integrated application concerning peripheral and memory access.

-Renesas’ RH850/U2A MCU (Micro Controller Unit) is designed as cross-domain platform for high-end body and chassis applications to cover the growing need to integrate multiple applications into a single chip.
-Based on 28 nm process technology, the 32-bit RH850/U2A MCU builds on key functions from Renesas’ RH850/Px Series for chassis control and RH850/Fx Series for body control to deliver improved performance.
+Renesas’ RH850/U2A MCU (microcontroller unit) is designed as a cross-domain platform for high-end body and chassis applications to cover the growing need to integrate multiple applications into a single chip.
+Based on 28nm process technology, the 32-bit RH850/U2A MCU builds on key functions from Renesas’ RH850/Px Series for chassis control and RH850/Fx Series for body control to deliver improved performance.

-RH850/U2B family builds on the strengths of the RH850/U2A and is tailored to solve the challenges of innovative E/E architectures for the upcoming vehicle generations.
-With its new levels of performance and memory integration of up to 32MB the RH850/U2B is positioned above the RH850/U2A Series to cover the increased requirements of future automotive integration platform concepts while still providing a cost sensitive monolithic MCU solution in comparison to a System-on Chip (SoC).
+The RH850/U2B family builds on the strengths of the RH850/U2A and is tailored to solve the challenges of innovative E/E architectures for the upcoming vehicle generations.
+With its new levels of performance and memory integration of up to 32MB the RH850/U2B is positioned above the RH850/U2A Series to cover the increased requirements of future automotive integration platform concepts while still providing a cost-sensitive monolithic MCU solution in comparison to a System-on-Chip (SoC).

-The RH850/U2x MCUs are equipped with the latest HW-support technologies to realize the integration of multiple ASIL-D SW-partitions:
+The RH850/U2x MCUs are equipped with the latest hardware-support technologies to realize the integration of multiple ASIL-D software partitions:

-- Hypervisor HW-assist function to enable a Hypervisor-OS in a high-performance manner (fast context switching, HV interrupt concept)
+- Hypervisor hardware-assist function to enable a Hypervisor-OS in a high-performance manner (fast context switching, HV interrupt concept)

 - Memory Protection Unit (MPU): Fine granular separation of bus master access to memory and other resources